Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 # Gyeeta Install Planning and Options

-Users are advised to read the [Gyeeta Architecture](../architecture) link before reading this section.
+Readers are advised to read the [Gyeeta Architecture](../architecture) page before reading this section.

 ## Install Options for Gyeeta components {#install-options}